eugeneasande/bwireaestheticshop/README.md

 ## ✨ Features
 This project comes packed with everything to build a **complete e-commerce ecosystem**:

-- 🏠 **Homepage**: Hero section, featured products, and testimonials.
+- 🏠 **Homepage**: Hero section, featured products, and testimonials
-- 🛍️ **Shop Page**: Advanced product listings with filtering by category, brand, and price.
+- 🛍️ **Shop Page**: Advanced product listings with filtering by category, brand, and price
-- 👤 **Customer Accounts**: Login, Sign Up, and Password Reset for personalized experiences.
+- 👤 **Customer Accounts**: Login, Sign Up, and Password Reset for personalized experiences
-- 🛒 **Shopping Cart**: Add, remove, and update product quantities.
+- 🛒 **Shopping Cart**: Add, remove, and update product quantities
-- ❤️ **Wishlist**: Save favorite items.
+- ❤️ **Wishlist**: Save favorite items
-- 📝 **Blog**: Tech tips, reviews, and articles.
+- 📝 **Blog**: Tech tips, reviews, and articles
-- 💬 **Community Hub**: Interactive forum with posts, comments, replies, likes, mentions, hashtags, and trending topics.
+- 💬 **Community Hub**: Interactive forum with posts, comments, replies, likes, mentions, hashtags, and trending topics
-- 🔔 **Notifications**: Real-time alerts for mentions and interactions.
+- 🔔 **Notifications**: Real-time alerts for mentions and interactions
-- 🔑 **User Dashboard**: Profile, order history, and wishlist management.
+- 🔑 **User Dashboard**: Profile, order history, and wishlist management
-- 💳 **Checkout System**: Simulated checkout with M-PESA and Cash on Delivery options.
+- 💳 **Checkout System**: Simulated checkout with M-PESA and Cash on Delivery options
-- 📱 **Fully Responsive**: Works beautifully on all devices.
+- 📱 **Fully Responsive**: Works beautifully on all devices

 ---